Ukraine faces painful slog to economic recovery

 Russian steelmakers have aggressively lobbied their government to implement measures to defend domestic producers from Ukrainian imports.

-A spokesman for Ukraine's largest steelmaker, Metinvest METIV.UL, which controls about half of the country's steel industry, said expanding its sales markets was a priority.
+A spokesman for Ukraine's largest steelmaker, Metinvest , which controls about half of the country's steel industry, said expanding its sales markets was a priority.

 "Tough competition on the international steel market makes the chance of (steelmakers) expanding their export market presence very low," Eavex Capital metals analyst Ivan Dzvinka said in Kiev.